alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Page.md

 * Display Game time instead of local time: Display UTC game time instead of your local time.

+* Show notification area icon : show a notification icon in the notification area.

+* Minimize to notification area icon : when minimised, don't show a task bar icon, instead just show a notification area icon.

 # Theme

 See [configuring ED theme](Configuring the look of EDDiscovery) for how to change the look of EDDiscovery